rossgalloway/YAM-rePlanted/Writings/vesting-contract.md

 This contract could be used by the DAO to create an payment model for YAM tokens that has "best of both worlds" properties.
 It provides vesting but also gives the payee the opportunity to claim payment at any time, in return for giving up their "bonus".

 YamDAO has been committed to paying out enough value in stablecoins to (hopefully) allow the payee to not need to sell the YAM to pay expenses.
-But true vesting has been a contentious issue, and our previous implementation was more like "vesting theater" than real vesting.
+But true vesting has been a contentious issue, and our previous implementation was more like vesting theater than real vesting.
 This model allows for both, with a built-in incentive for contributors to hold their tokens through the vesting period to maximize their payout.

 This mechanism can also be complemented with DAO Controlled Liquidity (DCL) programs by paying out contributors in 80/20 YAM/ETH LP tokens instead of in pure YAM tokens.
 Unclaimed tokens from early vestings would go back into the treasury to be distributed in the future.
 While vesting, these tokens would contribute to DCL, and when redeemed could be locked directly into governance contracts, if we switch to an LP based system.